viktor-dimalanta/nodejs-student-record-retrieval/README.md

 ## How to Run

-Open git bash and path to the project root folder (uses concurrent package for php artisan serve and npm run dev)
+Open git bash and path to the project root folder

 * npm start
 * go to localhost:3000